laurentperrinet/laurentperrinet.github.io/content/slides/2025-02-11-neuromath.md

 However, we should be cautious about overstating these relationships.
 While horizontal connections show some orientation specificity, recent evidence indicates the connectivity patterns are more complex and heterogeneous than initially proposed.
 The functional role of this diverse connectivity remains an active area of investigation.

+During the remainder of this talk, I will try to shed light on our current knowledege on horizontal connectivities.

 {{< /speaker_note >}}